Would You Like To Get More Done…In Less Time?

 We place efficiency before effectiveness at our peril.

 Yes, we all do it!
-We get so darn caught up in being busy, we forget to stop and check that we are spending time on the right things.
+We get so darn caught up in being busy, we forget to stop and check that we are spending time on the right things – that we are actually getting the right stuff done.

-To avoid this, I routinely ask myself the following questions:
+To avoid this, I routinely ask myself the following question:

 You can apply this same principle to other areas of life by challenging certain stories in your head, for example, that it will take years to reach certain personal goals, like say a health goal or to increase your income bracket, or to retire with sufficient funds to serve the lifestyle you want.